ElaXan/GCAndroid/README.md

 ## Install
 ### Mongodb
-Install mongodb If you're done with [setup](https://github.com/Score-Inc/GCAndroid#setup) Copy this and paste to Termux
+Install mongodb If you're done with [setup](https://github.com/Score-Inc/GCAndroid#setup).
+Copy this and paste to Termux
 ```bash
 sudo apt-get update -y && sudo apt-get install mongodb curl -y
 ```
-After the installation of mongodb completed, run it by copy and paste it to Termux
+After mongodb done installing, run it by copy and paste it to Termux
 ```bash
 sudo service mongodb start
 ```